jasonl99/card_game/README.md

     ... more card holder spans
   </div>
 </div>
 ```

 Nothing fancy.
 There's under 100 lines of javascript code, and no external libraries like
 jQuery, lodash, underscore, etc (not that you wouldn't ulimately use those; it's just that
 they are not needed for this framework).

-Take note of a few things.
-The url, `/cardgame/mygame?player_name=Jason` creates a game
-called "mygame" and my player name is Jason (in a real app, you'd have authentication and the
-like, but this demo set up to switch games quickly to show the meat and potatoes).

 There in an in-game chat that allows player communcation, and it also shows when a player
 draws a card.
 Simple stuff.